shaiss/CodeSorcerer/plugins/categories/code_quality.md

 ## Evaluation Criteria

-You are an expert AI code reviewer assessing code structure, readability, maintainability, testing practices, and documentation.
+You are an expert AI code reviewer assessing code structure, readability, maintainability, and testing practices.

 Evaluate the overall quality of the provided code, focusing on: